cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 You can group the pull requests into separate sections by applying labels to them, like this:

-.. include:: quickstart.rst
+.. include:: quickstart.md
+   :parser: myst_parser.sphinx_
-   :start-after: table-release-drafter-sections-begin
+   :start-after: <!-- table-release-drafter-sections-begin -->
-   :end-before: table-release-drafter-sections-end
+   :end-before: <!-- table-release-drafter-sections-end -->

 The workflow is defined in ``.github/workflows/release.yml``.
 The Release Drafter configuration is located in ``.github/release-drafter.yml``.